Gabriel González (Paraguayan footballer): Club career

 Despite the incident, he still is regarded as an idol by the fans of both Olimpia and Colón de Santa Fe.

 International

-González made his international debut for the Paraguay national football team on 14 June 1987 in a friendly match against Bolivia (0-2 win).
+González made his international debut for the Paraguay national football team on 14 June 1987 in a friendly match against Bolivia (0–2 win).
 He obtained a total number of 34 international caps, scoring two goals for the national side.

+Style of play

+González was an extremely talented player, with good vision and passing skills, as well as finishing which allowed him to play as either a forward or attacking midfielder.